Last Updated on April 3, 2022 by Andrew Culture

 The synth tab has the controls you might expect to find on a hardware synthesizer front and centre, subtly surrounded by an array of ‘fine detail’ controls and (depending on what sound journey you are on) a whole collection of ‘fun stuff’.

-The synth tab is split up into three main ‘engines’, each accessible via their own tab.
+The synth tab is split up into three main ‘engines’, each accessible via its own tab.
 This includes the new ‘utility engine’.
 I feel I’m abandoning my duty as a reviewer by not describing every aspect of the utility engine, but while the controls are few, the possibilities are incalculably vast.
 Trying to describe the joy of the utility engine would also be like giving someone the spoilers for a film they’re are about to watch.
 Or trying to describe what a deeply personal experience like losing your virginity feels like.

 The Utility Engine is a playground where madmen become angels and where even the most mild-mannered and gentle sonic explorer can kiss god.